moizalicious/siddhi-json-structs/README.md

 alone elements (that is why they do not have an 'id').

 ### Key-Value Pair JSON
-This just is used to define a map of key-value pair and is named as `{Key-Value Pair JSON}` when the structure is referred.
+This is used to define a map of key-value pair and is named as `{Key-Value Pair JSON}` when the structure is referred.
 ```
 {